Worm Plasmids and Resources

 - CRISPR plasmids from John Calarco's lab as described in Heritable genome editing in C. elegans via a CRISPR-Cas9 system.

 - Cloning-free CRISPR for C. elegans, which uses purified Cas9, such as that expressed from pHO4d-Cas9 from Michael Nonet.
-Protocol can be found at the Seydoux lab website.
+Protocol can be found at the (Link opens in a new window) Seydoux lab website.

 - Co-CRISPR plasmids that facilitate detection of genome-editing events.
 Developed in Craig Mello's lab and described in A Co-CRISPR Strategy for Efficient Genome Editing in Caenorhabditis elegans.
 A modified approach has also been developed by the Fire laboratory and described in Efficient Marker-Free Recovery of Custom Genetic Modifications with CRISPR/Cas9 in Caenorhabditis elegans.